Accommodation Guarantee Other housing options Resolving disputes

 The ceremony will begin when the Chancellor declares the proceedings open.

-Once you receive your folder, continue walking across the stage where you will be met by UC staff.
+Once you receive your folder, continue walking across the stage where you will be met by an usher.
 We will provide you with your testamur and academic transcript offstage and then direct you back to your seat.

-The proceedings will last 1.5 - 2 hours.
+The proceedings will last approximately 2 hours.
 Once they are closed, the official party and academic procession will leave the stage.
-Once they have left the hall all graduates will leave their seat via the centre aisle as directed by the purple ushers.
+Once they have left the hall, all graduates will leave their seat via the centre aisle as directed by the ushers.
 Your guests will then join you in the Exhibition Hall to continue celebrations.

 What to expect